Think tank: Activities

+Governmental theory

+The role of think tanks has been conceptualized through the lens of social theory.
+German political scientist Dieter Plehwe argues that think tanks function as knowledge actors within a network of relationships with other knowledge actors.
+Such relationships including citing academics in publications or employing them on advisory boards, as well as relationships with media, political groups and corporate funders.
+They argue that these links allow for the construction of a discourse coalition with a common aim, citing the example of deregulation of trucking, airlines, and telecommunications in the 1970s.
+Plehwe argues that this deregulation represented a discourse coalition between the Ford Motor Company, FedEx, neo-liberal economists, the Brookings Institution and the American Enterprise Institute.

+Elite theory considers how an "elite" influence the actions of think tanks and potentially bypass the political process, analysing the social background and values of those who work in think tanks.
+Pautz criticizes this viewpoint because there is in practice a variety of viewpoints in think tanks and argues it dismisses the influence that ideas can have.

 Advocacy

 In some cases, corporate interests, military interests and political groups have found it useful to create policy institutes, advocacy organizations, and think tanks.
 For example, The Advancement of Sound Science Coalition was formed in the mid-1990s to dispute research finding an association between second-hand smoke and cancer.
 Military contractors may spend a portion of their tender on funding pro-war think tanks.
 According to an internal memorandum from Philip Morris Companies referring to the United States Environmental Protection Agency (EPA), "The credibility of the EPA is defeatable, but not on the basis of ETS [environmental tobacco smoke] alone,...
 It must be part of a larger mosaic that concentrates all the EPA's enemies against it at one time."

 According to the progressive media watchdog Fairness & Accuracy in Reporting, both left-wing and right-wing policy institutes are often quoted and rarely identified as such.
 The result is that think tank "experts" are sometimes depicted as neutral sources without any ideological predispositions when, in fact, they represent a particular perspective.
 In the United States, think tank publications on education are subjected to expert review by the National Education Policy Center's "Think Twice" think tank review project.

 A 2014 New York Times report asserted that foreign governments buy influence at many United States think tanks.
 According to the article: "More than a dozen prominent Washington research groups have received tens of millions of dollars from foreign governments in recent years while pushing United States government officials to adopt policies that often reflect the donors' priorities."